A guide to the great outdoors

-How many hours of daylight will there be?
+How many hours of daylight in the season will there be?
 Check the internet for sunrise and sunset times and the average high and low temperatures.
 How will the season determine the weather?
-Are storms or particular weather patterns likely?
-How will weather affect trip activities?
-How might it affect the safety of the group?
-Will altitude changes during the trip impact the weather or temperatures?
+Are storms, flash flooding, or particular weather patterns likely?
+How could the weather affect the adventure?
+How could it affect the safety of the group?
+Will altitude changes throughout the trip impact the temperature or weather?
 Contact area rangers for last-minute trail information.

 Have another look at the weather before you head out.
 Wet rocks are slow going and can be dangerous.
 Is that $1 poncho from your last Vietnam trip going to keep you dry and warm?
 Are those old shoes you haven't worn for years going to hold up?
 What about your dad's flannel shirt that he gave you?
 Perhaps that $12 tent that was on special at Kmart might not cut it either.
 I'm all in favour of budget equipment and upgrading quality over the years, but those eBay and AliExpress items need to do their jobs!

-Before a multi-day trip, consider taking a overnight trip to check that everything is working as expected and you're not overweighted.
+Before a multi-day trip, consider taking an overnight trip to check that everything is working as expected and you're not over-encumbered.

 Take A Little More Than You Think You Need

 Plans change, sometimes unexpectedly.
-Always take more water and food than you think you'll need.
-Also, wet weather gear, warm clothing, a light, a map and compass, extra water, and an emergency meal are essential.
+Always take a little more water and food than you think you'll need.
+Also, wet weather gear, warm clothing, a light, a map and compass, extra water, and an emergency meal are essential (depending on the environment).